rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 # MaSim Configuration File

-### Introduction
+# Introduction

 The malaria simulation (MaSim) uses [YAML](https://yaml.org/) to load configuration settings for the simulation.
-While the configuration was previously forward compatible (i.e., older files would work with newer versions) With the transition to version 4.0 new nodes were added or deprecated that have resulted in a divergence between 3.x and 4.0 onwards.
+While the configuration was previously forward compatible (i.e., older files would work with newer versions), with the transition to version 4.0 new nodes were added or deprecated that have resulted in a divergence between 3.x and 4.0 onwards.
 While the absence of nodes implies version 4.0 or greater, care should be taken to ensure it is clear which version a given configuration is intended for.

+As a matter of convention, the YAML key is generally indicated with **bold** text.
+The data type (e.g., integer, string, etc.) or the possible values are indicated in parentheses following the key name.
+If there is a default value, then it will be given in _italic_ text.
+Generally this document is organized such that keys are organized by operational impact upon the simulation, followed by simple key-value pairs as the first entry in each section, followed by more complex entities as subheadings.

 # Nodes